liujiefengfeng/kimiwiki/cnmd/about.cn.md

 ## Purpose

-This site is my personal site to host my wikis, and it's intended to enhance the cross reference ability which we can use this to provide more information mapping.
+This site is my personal site to host my wikis, and it's intended to enhance the cross reference ability which we can use this to provide richer information mapping.

 ## Site topics